jia1/jia1.github.io/content/posts/auto-configuring-controllers-and-repositories.md

 @EnableMongoRepositories(value = "yourTLD.yourOrg.yourProject.somePackageContainingRepositories")
 ```

-It did not point to the custom starter's package containing the auto-configured repository.
+It didn't point to the custom starter's package containing the auto-configured repository.
 This could be why I received the `IllegalArgumentException` error.